csarevalo/csarevalo/README.md

 ## 🙋🏻‍♂️ Introducing Myself

 Hi all 👋, I'm Cris, a Electrical Engineer, passionate about solving meaningful problems and eager to contribute to a team of excelling individuals.
-I am also a data enthusiast with a strong focus in machine learning and data analysis.
+I am also a developer and data enthusiast with a strong focus in machine learning and data analysis, currently aiming to develop, then launch my first app.

 <!---
 Currently, I'm open to entry-level opportunities in roles such as Electrical Engineer, Software Engineer, and Data Analyst.